elmoiv/ITI-Internship-2020-2021/dart/S.O.L.I.D Principals.md

 Every class (can also be a function) should have one and only one responsibility.
 Thus, there will be only a reason to change it.

 ### **Bad Practice**:
-A class that takes care of the entire process all at once:
+A function that takes care of the entire process all at once:

 ```dart
 void mathOps(var numbers) {